Ali1/Pusher/README.md

 Installation
 ------------

+Either copy the contents of this repo to your Plugin folder or add the following to composer:

+	"ali1/cakephp-pusher": "dev-master"

-Copy to your application plugins folder and load it in your bootstrap file :
+Now load it in your bootstrap file :

 	CakePlugin::load('Pusher', array('
 		'bootstrap' => true